University Accommodation

 Our accommodation is spread across three sites: Waterside, St Johns Halls, and Scholars Green Student Village.

-Scholars Green Student Village is approximately 4.5 miles from the University; there is a free UNO bus service for residents to Waterside campus (Monday – Friday).
+• Scholars Green Student Village is approximately 4.5 miles from the University; there is free free travel on the Stagecoach bus network using a dedicated ticket for residents at Waterside campus.

 Depending on traffic, travel between Scholars Green and Waterside campus takes approximately 20 minutes by car and approximately 35 minutes by bus.